 - 1/2 tsp. black pepper coursely ground

-- In a large dutch oven type pot (preferably Le Crususet), heat canola and sesame oil over medium-high heat.
+- In a large dutch oven or other heavy bottom pot, heat canola and sesame oil over medium-high heat.

 - Peel onion, slice it in half and thinly slice both halves.
-Add that and continue to stir as needed while the chicken browns.
+Add to the pot.

-- Meanwhile, peel the ginger and grate it using a microplane or other grater.
+- Peel the ginger and grate it using a microplane or other grater.
 (Alternately using refrigerated ginger in a tube works well!)
 Add the ginger to the pot.

-- Once the chicken is browned and the onions have softened a bit add the ginger and everything else.
-Turn the heat down to a simmer and cook uncovered for 30-45 minutes until the meat can be shredded easily with a fork.
+- Add the brown sugar, granulated garlic, black pepper and red pepper flakes.
+Stir.
+Turn the heat down to medium to maintain a simmer.
+Cook uncovered for 30-45 minutes until the meat can be shredded easily into chunks with a fork.